5 Best Fishing Spots in June from Alabama to Wisconsin

-When a fish feels the hook, it struggles to get free.
+Once you successfully set the hook, the fish instinctively struggles to get free.
 This might involve jumping, making a long run, swimming back against the line or swimming around obstacles.
 Each species of fish reacts differently.
 Fish hooked in shallow water are more likely to jump and behave more frantically than those hooked in deep water.
 Deep-water fish often seek the bottom.

-Now that you know how to reel in fish, learn how to set the hook in our next section.
+Now that you know how to reel in fish, get more fishing reel tips here.